Updated May 25, 2020

 My first kayaking experience was here in the Lagoons.
 I rented a kayak just to make sure I loved kayaking enough to purchase a kayak.
 Afterward, I was hooked and I bought a kayak.
 Some kayaks are specially equipped for fishing.
 The Lagoons is also a great place to fish from non-motorized small craft.

-A drive around is the Park is a beautiful way to experience the beauty of nature in all four seasons.
+A drive around is the Park is a beautiful way to experience nature in all four seasons.
 But be aware of the speed limit.
 The 25 miles per hour speed limit in the Park is strictly enforced.
-It’s easy to get distracted by the stunning sights and lose track of your speed — so set your cruise control if you must, and allow for adequate time for a slow drive.
+It’s easy to get distracted by the stunning sights and lose track of your speed.
+So set your cruise control if you must, and allow for adequate time for a slow drive.

 A few of my favorite scenes are: the house boats at Horseshoe Pond, the Perry Monument landmark, the lighthouses, and marinas.